Profession Calculators

 Accuracy and Disclaimer

-State income tax calculations are based on 2026 projected brackets, rates, and standard deductions.
-Actual liability depends on itemized deductions, state-specific credits, local taxes, and individual circumstances.
-This calculator does not include city or county income taxes.
-Consult a licensed tax professional or your state department of revenue for accurate tax preparation.
+State income tax calculations use 2026 projected brackets, rates, and standard deductions based on enacted law and expected inflation adjustments.
+Actual liability depends on itemized deductions, state-specific credits, local income taxes, retirement income treatment, and individual circumstances.
+This calculator covers state-level income tax only and does not include city, county, or local income taxes.
+Consult your state's department of revenue or a licensed tax professional for accurate tax preparation.